trueadm/t7/readme.md

 t7 will cache templates where possible for a solid performance when developing.

-It's highly recommended that the i7 precompiler is used when deploying to a production environment.
+It's highly recommended that the [https://github.com/trueadm/t7-precompiler](https://github.com/trueadm/t7-precompiler) is used when deploying to a production environment.
 The precompiler will greatly reduce memory usage, startup speeds and template compile times.